jl00022/Predicting-Prime-Counting-Function-using-ML-techniques/README.md

 ## Conclusion

 Within the range of values in the training dataset, **Multiple Linear Regression (MLR)** proved to be the most accurate model.
-All models—except for linear regression—achieved high accuracy with a **Mean Absolute Percentage Error (MAPE) under 2%**.
+All models, except for linear regression, achieved high accuracy with a **Mean Absolute Percentage Error (MAPE) under 3%**.

 However, when evaluating **Absolute Percentage Error (APE) on values beyond the training range**, MLR again outperformed the others.
 The remaining models (Random Forest and Neural Network) showed significantly lower accuracy, likely because they are not well-suited for **extrapolation**.